 - Will a replacement van be provided if yours is stolen or damaged?

-- Will the van’s contents (other than personal belongings) be insured in the event of damage or theft?
+- Will the van's business contents (things like tools and laptops) be insured in the event of damage or theft?

 Consider making van modifications